 You can buy a fancy state of the art backpacking stove, but you don’t need it.
 Perhaps your campsite allows a campfire or BBQ, you can cook on that.
 Just bring a couple of old pans since they will get filthy.

 Depending on how much room you have in the car, my favorite way to cook when car camping is an old school Coleman stove similar to the stove pictured above.
 You can often find these second hand.
 They are easy to use and you can cook for a crowd if need be.
-There are also simpler ones with one burner that use butane canisters.
+There are also simpler stoves with one burner that use butane canisters like this one.
 These stoves are inexpensive, sturdy and great for a basic car camping trip.

 The easiest way to eat well when car camping without any hassle is to forego fire and bring some tasty takeaway or food you don’t need to cook.
 Use a bit of imagination.
 Sandwiches are easy to make and peanut butter and jam don’t need refrigeration.
 If you like you can pack up a small cooler and toss in toppings like cheese, hummus or sliced meats.
 Perhaps bring some prepackaged salads.
 Grab some dried fruits and nuts.
 Throw a sourdough loaf, salami, cheese, fruits and a bottle of wine in a tote bag for a romantic dinner.
 Options are really limitless, check Google and Pinterest for lots of camping and hiking food ideas.

-Need coffee to get up and go?
+Need that morning coffee to get up and go?
 Check out these ways to make your espresso without electricity.

 Depending on where you are camping you might need to bring all of your own water as well.
 Be sure to check into this before you head out.

 Don’t forget the cutlery: a sharp knife and a fork and spoon for each person.
 Have a spork?
 Even better!
+I bring a pair of wooden chopsticks too.
 Pack up some durable dishware – maybe plastic cups and bowls or old ceramics you don’t mind maybe ruining.
 But chances are, you’ll come back with everything intact.
 I prefer metal dishware for carefree camping, you can scour thrift stores for old enamel plates, bowls and cups.

 You’ll want to clean your dishware, so be sure to bring along a sponge or brush of some kind, a small container of biodegradable soap and a dishtowel.
 If you are camping in an ecologically protected area you might want to forego the soap and just use elbow grease and water to clean off your dishes.
 Don’t worry, simply rinsing them off for a few days won’t hurt you.
 You can thoroughly clean everything when you get home.